At one point, they were the hottest artists on the rise in the music industry. Are they still?

 Then: Another "X Factor" creation, Fifth Harmony released its first album in 2013 and beat Sam Smith for the artist to watch award at the VMAs one year later.

 Now: The group teamed up with Ty Dolla $ign, Fetty Wap and other big names in today's music industry to release hit tracks that stay on radio playlists and get stuck in our heads -- like "Work from Home" and "All in My Head."
-The band's second album, "7/27" was released in 2016 -- but that was all before their fifth band member, Camila Cabello, decided to go solo in December that same year.
+The band's second album, "7/27," was released in 2016 -- but that was all before their fifth band member, Camila Cabello, decided to go solo in December that same year.
+The remaining band members announced they were breaking up in March 2018, after releasing an album titled "Full Reflection."

 Fetty Wap (2015)